apache/zeppelin/docs/interpreter/spark.md

 ### ZeppelinContext

-Zeppelin automatically inject ZeppelinContext as variable 'z' in your scala/python environment.
+Zeppelin automatically injects ZeppelinContext as variable 'z' in your scala/python environment.
 ZeppelinContext provides some addtional functions and utility.

 <br />
 #### Object exchange